poornima-sivanand/Cloud-Development-Guidance-Docs/docs/OCP3-OCP4Migration.md

   - Phase dependencies/prerequisites: Migrations could possibly be delayed due to the time required to move state or if all of your infrastructure hasnt been maintained as code (such as secrets, config maps etc.)

   [Click here](https://developer.gov.bc.ca/App-Migration-Painpoints) to know possible pain points of migration.

+## FAQs

+1. What is the version of OpenShift 4 available to BC Gov?

+Ans: Openshift 4.5.7 is the current deployed version - the plan is to be up to date (current release as of starting the early access)

+2. Will any migration tools be available?

+Ans : The Cluster Application Migration (CAM) will be available but since it does not currently support multi-tenancy, the migration using this tool will be assisted by a member of the Platform Services Team.
+The recommended path will be to deploy your application pipeline and validate your application through the different environments (dev/test/prod-like), saving the final cut-over of prod until you're satisfied with your deployments.
+This approach allows you to fully validate your entire application before doing any final state/Service cutover from one cluster to the other.

+[Click here](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.2/html/migration/migrating-from-openshift-container-platform-3#migration-understanding-cam_migrating-3-4) to learn more about the Cluster Application Migration tool.

+3. Are operators available, if so which of them will be initially available?

+Ans:  Operators will be available, we have not yet built a list of operators that will be available for use (home built operators for artifactory and aporeto will be available to leverage those services right away.)
+- the work with operators that's still outstanding is work to determine the deployment patterns for operators (ie: cluster/platform-services managed and updated, vs individually deployed operators that can be scoped to a narrow set of namespaces, etc..)

 ## References